-Hernia is used to describe a strain in the abdominal muscles but it often starts due to trauma to the groin muscle group.
+Hernia is a strain in the abdominal muscles but it often starts due to trauma to the groin muscle group.
 Inguinal hernia is the most common type which develops in the groin.
-Take note that the condition is not considered dangerous, but it would require medical care since life-threatening complications can develop if left untreated.
-Surgical intervention might be required to repair a hernia but it is a safe and minor procedure that does not need a long time of recovery.
+Take note that the condition is not dangerous, but it would require medical care since life-threatening complications can develop.
+Surgical intervention is required to repair a hernia but it is a safe and minor procedure that does not need a long recovery.

 How does a hernia develop?

 A hernia occurs once part of an internal organ, usually a segment of the intestine thrusts through a weakened abdominal wall.
 The increased pressure can start the event, particular if there is already a weak point in the muscle wall.
 Engaging in strenuous exercise can cause a hernia but it is rare.
 Weakened muscles caused by the normal aging process can also cause hernia.

 Who are at risk?

 Always bear in mind that the injury commonly occurs among athletes who play soccer and hockey due to the repetitive action of the hip joint.
 In the general population, individuals who have a single inguinal hernia are more likely to have another as well as those who have a family history are at higher risk.
 Lastly, men are more likely to get hernias than women.

 - Vague feeling of being full

 - Pain or swelling around the testicles in cases in which the intestine protrudes into the scrotum